Windows Multi-Source (NG-SIEM)

 maxEventSize: 2048

-This fragment configures a syslog_udp_1514 source using UDP on port 1514, including optional parameters such as max event size and binding to specific address.
+This fragment configures a syslog_udp_1514 source using UDP on port 1514, including optional parameters such as max event size and binding to a specific address.

 4. yaml